 Superannuation Warehouse is an accounting firm.
 We therefore do not provide our clients with any financial advice.

 Since 1 July 2013, businesses providing financial services need to obtain an Australian Financial Services license (AFSL) in order to provide financial produce advice to clients.
-As Superannuation Warehouse does not have an AFSL, we cannot legally provide any form of financial product or investment related advice to our clients.
+Superannuation Warehouse does not operate under an AFSL.
+We therefore do not provide any form of advice to our clients.
 Trustees are required to evaluate their own situation and decide if an SMSF is suited to their needs.

 Traditional Financial Advice

-Robo advice are financial advice conducted online with minimal human intervention.
-Clients are provided with the optimum investment portfolio generated using their answers to a series of questions posted by the robo advice software.
+Robo advice is financial advice conducted online with minimal human intervention.
+Clients are provided with the optimum investment portfolio matching their investment risk profile using their answers to a series of questions posted by the robo advice software.
 For more information on robo advice, please see here.

 Trackback from your site.